Leaderboard

 9 points

-Every time I see flamingos I always think of MV.
+3. Every time I see flamingos I always think of MV.
 I have some flamingo sheets, and I recently got this.
 I realize this shirt isn’t something worn on the show, and is made in Hawaii…but it still “feels” like MV to me!
 It’s a little early to start wearing it where I’m at , but it’ll definitely be awesome this summer.
 I’ll probably wear it when watching a few episodes to celebrate the 40th anniversary.
 For those going to that event, hope it’s fun!
 But, with all the drama & conflict that has unfortunately “plagued” it…I was wondering if a certain person, that was supposedly part of the planning, was involved with causing the problems?
 Well, in the past few days it was confirmed on the FB page for the event.
 He was stated as one of the main instigators.
 For those who remember him (RB) on the original .org site…obviously some things/people don’t change!
-But, hope everyone enjoys this coming summer & the joy of having MV for the past 40 years—and looking forward to 40 more!8 points
+But, hope everyone enjoys this coming summer & the joy of having MV for the past 40 years—and looking forward to 40 more!

 8 points